Jan van der Heyden: Life

 Jan van der Heyden moved in 1680 to the Koestraat near the St. Anthonismarkt.
 Here he built a new family home and a factory for producing fire equipment.
 In collaboration with his eldest son Jan, he published in 1690 an illustrated book on fire-fighting, entitled 'Beschrijving der nieuwlijks uitgevonden en geoctrojeerde Slangbrandspuiten' ('Description of the recently invented and patented hose fire engines').

 Jan van der Heyden died a wealthy man in 1712.
 His wife survived her husband by only a month.
 The inventory of the estate made soon after her death include more than 70 of his own paintings.
 His only known pupil is his son Jan.

 Work

 General

 Van der Heyden was one of the first Dutch painters to dedicate most of his output to cityscapes and other depictions of groups of buildings.
+Recent scholarship suggests his approach transcended pure topographical documentation, incorporating systematic autobiographical elements and sophisticated compositional planning that positioned him as an innovative artistic strategist rather than merely a documentarian.
 In addition, he also painted approximately 40 pure landscapes, of which two on glass.
 At the end of his career he painted still lifes in indoor settings.